red-explosion/vermillion/README.md

 ## Configuration

-First, ensure that `RedExplosion\Vermillion\VersioningServiceProvider` is registered in your app.
+First, ensure that `RedExplosion\Vermillion\VermillionServiceProvider` is registered in your app.
 Sometimes it's automatic (via package discovery), sometimes it's not, so please double-check your app configuration.

-Run this to generate a copy of the versioning config:
+Run this to generate a copy of the vermillion config:

 ```
 php artisan vendor:publish